Ibotta powers contextual messaging with Radar

 Due to the fact that maintaining an in-house location infrastructure was expensive and time consuming, Ibotta decided to partner with Radar for their location needs.
 Aside from Radar’s enterprise-level offering and commitment to privacy, Ibotta appreciated Radar’s collaborative approach and options for one-on-one support.
 With Radar, the Ibotta team was able to prove the value of accurate location data to drive customer engagement through location-aware experiences.

 With Radar’s full-stack toolkit, Ibotta could finally power location-based messaging that gave them a competitive advantage when engaging with shoppers and retail partners.

 For example, Ibotta uses Places to determine when a shopper is near a retailer that supports the Pay with Ibotta feature.
 Then, they send a targeted push through Radar’s Braze platform integration to encourage the shopper to pay with the app.

-By using Radar to power location-based messaging, Ibotta was able to increase open rates 10x, compared to scheduled non-contextual messaging.
+By using Radar, Ibotta was able to power location-based messaging, compared to previous scheduled, non-contextual messaging.
 Location-based messaging was clearly highly effective, so the team decided to double down on campaigns powered by Radar.
-In a four-week period, Ibotta sent over 8 million location-based push notifications, and since integrating Radar, open rates have increased by over 30%.
+In a four-week period, Ibotta sent over 8 million location-based push notifications, and since integrating Radar, open rates have increased by 10x.
 As a result, Ibotta has seen a significant uptick in annualized gross profit that directly impacts their bottom line.